 Your child should get plenty of sleep and try to have as regular schedule as possible.
 Try to avoid too much stress.
 You should still set rules and limits, along with consequences, for a child with epilepsy.

 Most children with seizures can lead an active lifestyle.
-Plan ahead for the possible dangers of a certain activity.
-Activities should be avoided if a loss of consciousness or control would result in an injury.
+You should still plan ahead for the possible dangers of certain activities.
+These activities should be avoided if a loss of consciousness or control would result in an injury.

-Your child should wear a medical alert or ID bracelet.
+Your child should wear a medical alert bracelet.
 Tell family members, friends, teachers, school nurses, babysitters, swimming instructors, lifeguards, and coaches about your child's seizure disorder.

 Tips for taking seizure medicines: